tale-toul/ACMPolicies/README.md

 To define the resources assigned to the collector pods look at [https://access.redhat.com/solutions/6999814](https://access.redhat.com/solutions/6999814)

+This Policy includes a job that executes a script on the cluster to define the data retention for the log messages.
+The retention is defined to 1 day, so any logs older than 1 day will be deleted.
+The retention is defined in the S3 bucket.
+More details can be found in the git hub repository [S3lifecycle](https://github.com/tale-toul/S3lifecycle)

 ### Etcd Encryption

 Encrypts etcd using aes-gsm.
 Check ["Encrypting etcd data"](https://docs.openshift.com/container-platform/4.14/security/encrypting-etcd.html) for more information.